Bubblehead333/slim-twig-authentication/README.md

 <h4>Database</h4>

 The database connector can be found in app.php, at the time of writing these credentials are raw text and are NOT secure.
-This project attempt to connect to a MySQL database called 'your-database-name'.
+This project attempts to connect to a MySQL database called 'your-database-name'.
 I would also recommend you change this :)

-It is intended that the database be queried in the Controller classes under App/ You can find documentation on how to use Eloquents syntax here: https://laravel.com/docs/5.8/eloquent
+It is intended that the database is queried through the Controller classes under App/.
+Eloquent's documentation can be found here: https://laravel.com/docs/5.8/eloquent